-29.3 Covered Bonds held by Issuer
+28.3 Covered Bonds held by Issuer or Covered Bond Guarantor

-The Representative of the Covered Bondholders may assume without enquiry that no Covered Bonds are, at any given time, held by or for the benefit of the Issuer or the Covered Bonds Guarantor.
+The Representative of the Covered Bondholders may assume without enquiry that no Covered Bonds are, at any given time, held by or for the benefit of the Issuer or the Covered Bond Guarantor.

-29.4 Illegality
+28.4 Illegality

-No provision of these Rules shall require the Representative of the Covered Bondholders to do anything which may be illegal or contrary to applicable law or regulations or to expend moneys or otherwise take risks in the performance of any of its duties, or in the exercise of any of its powers or discretion.
+No provision of these Rules shall require the Representative of the Covered Bondholders to do anything which may be illegal or contrary to applicable law or regulations or to expend monies or otherwise take risks in the performance of any of its duties, or in the exercise of any of its powers or discretion.
 The Representative of the Covered Bondholders may refrain from taking any action which would or might, in its opinion, be contrary to any law of any jurisdiction or any regulation or directive of any agency of any state, or if it has reasonable grounds to believe that it will not be reimbursed for any funds it expends, or that it will not be indemnified against any loss or Liabilities which it may incur as a consequence of such action.
 The Representative of the Covered Bondholders may do anything which, in its opinion, is necessary to comply with any such law, regulation or directive as aforesaid.

-30. RELIANCE ON INFORMATION
+29. RELIANCE ON INFORMATION

-30.1 Advice
+29.1 Advice

-The Representative of the Covered Bondholders may act on the advice of a certificate or opinion of, or any written information obtained from, any lawyer, accountant, banker, broker, credit or rating agency or other expert, whether obtained by the Issuer, the Covered Bonds Guarantor, the Representative of the Covered Bondholders or otherwise, and shall not be liable for any loss incurred by so acting.
-Any such opinion, advice, certificate or information may be sent or obtained by letter, telegram, e-mail or fax transmission and the Representative of the Covered Bondholders shall not be liable for acting on any opinion, advice, certificate or information purporting to be so conveyed although the same contains some error or is not authentic.
+The Representative of the Covered Bondholders may act on the advice of, a certificate or opinion of, or any written information obtained from, any lawyer, accountant, banker, broker, credit or rating agency or other expert, whether obtained by the Issuer, the Covered Bond Guarantor, the Representative of the Covered Bondholders or otherwise, and shall not be liable for any loss incurred by so acting.
+Any such opinion, advice, certificate or information may be sent or obtained by letter, telegram, e-mail or fax transmission and the Representative of the Covered Bondholders shall not be liable for acting on any opinion, advice, certificate or information purporting to be so conveyed although the same contains some error or is not authentic, save in case of gross negligence (colpa grave) or wilful default (dolo) of the Representative of the Covered Bondholders.

-30.2 Certificates of Issuer and/or Covered Bonds Guarantor
+29.2 Certificates of Issuer and/or Covered Bond Guarantor

-The Representative of the Covered Bondholders may require, and shall be at liberty to accept (a) as sufficient evidence
+The Representative of the Covered Bondholders may require, and shall be at liberty to accept as sufficient evidence:

-- 30.2.1 as to any fact or matter prima facie within the Issuer's or the Covered Bonds Guarantor's knowledge, a certificate duly signed by a director of the Issuer or (as the case may be) the Covered Bonds Guarantor; - 30.2.2 that such is the case, a certificate of a director of the Issuer or (as the case may be) the Covered Bonds Guarantor to the effect that any particular dealing, transaction, step or thing is expedient, and the Representative of the Covered Bondholders shall not be bound in any such case to call for further evidence or be responsible for any loss that may be incurred as a result of acting on such certificate unless any of its officers in charge of the administration of these Rules shall have actual knowledge or express notice of the untruthfulness of the matters contained in the certificate.
+- 29.2.1 as to any fact or matter prima facie within the Issuer's or the Covered Bond Guarantor's knowledge, a certificate duly signed by a director of the Issuer or (as the case may be) the Covered Bond Guarantor; - 29.2.2 that such is the case, if a certificate of a director of the Issuer or the Covered Bond Guarantor (as the case may be) states that any particular dealing, transaction, step or thing is expedient, and the Representative of the Covered Bondholders shall not be bound in any such case to call for further evidence or be responsible for any loss that may be incurred as a result of acting on such certificate unless any of its officers in charge of the administration of these Rules shall have actual knowledge or express notice of the untruthfulness of the matters contained in the certificate.

-30.3 Resolution or direction of Covered Bondholders
+29.3 Resolution or direction of Covered Bondholders